If you’re old enough, the saying used to go: Milk, it does a body good.

-For most healthy adults, the best reason to eat dairy is because you like it.
-If you’re vegan and don’t wish to consume anything that involves animals, or are concerned about the toll that dairy farming takes on the environment, those are perfectly valid reasons to cut milk from your diet, says Malik.
+For most healthy adults, the best reason to eat dairy is that you like it.
+If you’re vegan and don’t wish to consume anything that involves animals, or if you’re concerned about the toll that dairy farming takes on the environment, those are perfectly valid reasons to cut milk from your diet, says Malik.

 Yes, you might struggle to get certain nutrients, like calcium, but there are other ways to meet your needs.
 Tofu, some beans, and certain leafy greens also contain calcium.
 When in doubt, consult a registered dietician.

 Do You Need Milk?
 (And Key Takeaways)

 The best advice you’ll find on milk, based on the current research, comes from Marion Nestle, Ph.D., a retired professor of nutrition, food studies, and public health at New York University.

 “[The research] tells me that milk is a food like any other, meaning that its effects depend on everything else people are eating or doing.
 People who like milk can continue drinking it.
 Those who don’t like it don’t have to.”

 - Milk is a good source of calcium, vitamin D, protein, and potassium.
 These nutrients are crucial for good health (including bone health).
 But you can also get them from other sources too.